 - Alta is part of the IKON pass, making it even better value to ski Utah this season!

 Sometimes you wish you could bottle something and preserve it forever in its current state.
 Alta Ski Area is one of those.
 Situated at the top of Little Cottonwood Canyon, east of Salt Lake City, the resort is one of the least developed among those on Scout, but that is what makes it so special.
-If you’re after luxury and five-star amenities then you will want to go somewhere else.
+If you’re after luxury, five-star amenities and endless off-snow activities then you will want to go somewhere else.
 Alta is about as down-to-earth as you can get in the way of a ski resort, where people come to ski and that’s about it.
 Their motto sums it up: Ski.
 Rest.
 Repeat.
 With over 80 years of operations, Alta knows a thing or two about the perfect ski holiday.

 That’s because Alta is an incredible mountain.
 A series of new and old lifts service terrain that is varied – there’s something for everyone here - but the mountain does favour the more advanced skier who will be able to find a challenging run, every run.
 Alta has some of the gnarliest inbounds runs in North America, especially the Baldy Chutes and East Castle.
 The legendary High Rustler is a steep shot straight down to the base area while the Supreme lift and Catherine’s area have endless lines in trees – you’ll keep finding powder stashes here all day.